GoogleChromeLabs/sw-precache/sw-precache-and-sw-toolbox.md

-Because `sw-precache` has to be directly integrated with your build environment and must be responsible for outputting your top-level service worker file, it made the most sense as an integration point to give `sw-precache` the ability to include the `sw-toolbox` code and configuration alongside the its own configuration.
+Because `sw-precache` has to be directly integrated with your build environment and must be responsible for outputting your top-level service worker file, it made the most sense as an integration point to give `sw-precache` the ability to include the `sw-toolbox` code and configuration alongside its own configuration.
 Using the [`runtimeCaching`](https://github.com/GoogleChrome/sw-precache#runtimecaching-arrayobject) configuration option in `sw-precache` is a shortcut that accomplishes what you